tinovyatkin/pass-js/README.md

 ```

 The following template fields are required:
-`passTypeIdentifier`  - The Passbook Type ID, begins with "pass."
+`passTypeIdentifier`  - The Apple Pass Type ID, begins with "pass."
 `teamIdentifier`      - May contain an I

 Optional fields that you can set on the template (or pass): `backgroundColor`,